Coherently synchronized oscillations in many-body localization

+In the perturbative regime, according to Eq.~\ref{eq:omega_sync}, the synchronized frequencies approximately scales as $\omega_{\rm sync} \sim e^{-L^2/ 2\xi}$ at fixed interaction and disorder strengths.
+Thus, the synchronized oscillations become fragile to external perturbations at large system sizes.
+In the regime where $\Delta \sim 1$, the scaling of synchronization frequency with the system size depends on the initial states in a complicated way.
+A detailed analysis of this regime is beyond the scope of this paper and could be the subject of future work.
+Regardless of these complications, the synchronization phenomenon should be more easily observed in small systems.

 It is worth pointing out the similarity between the synchronized behaviors in our system and the measure synchronization in Ref.~\cite{hampton1999measure}: 1) Both systems are conservative.
 2) Both systems have a synchronization transition at a critical parameter.
-3) In the synchronized regime, both systems are not completely synchronized (compared to the limit-cycle synchronization), but the difference of oscillations is bounded.
+3) In the synchronized regime, both systems are not completely synchronized (compared to the limit-cycle synchronization), but the phase difference of the oscillations is bounded.
+(In our model, the phase of the oscillations can be considered as the $\phi_i(t)\equiv \arccos \langle \sigma_i^z(t) \rangle$, with $\phi_i(t)$ being continuous.)
 These similarities imply that one may also characterize the synchronization in quantum systems through energy eigenstates, in a way analogous to the measure of classical orbits.

 We have shown the coherently synchronized oscillations of particles in an MBL system with mirror symmetry.
 An effective Ising chain has been derived based on the LIOMs, and the synchronization can be interpreted as a spontaneous symmetry breaking of the Ising chain.
 The analytic form of synchronized oscillating frequency has been obtained, which agrees well with the numerical results at small interaction.
 The interaction for the appearance of synchronization has been estimated from the theory and verified by the numerics.